duydo131/hotel/README.md

-# Django REST API Template
+# Django REST API Hotel

 ## How To Run
 ### 1. Build Dọcker